lulusadowsky/adopt-pet/README.md

 # When creating a project from scratch what usually we need to do first ?

-- Create project repository
+- Create project repository - done
-- First commit
+- First commit - done
 - Optional: use npm as package manager.

+# Which initial dependencies are we going to use ?

+- Bootstrap
+  - Bootstrap dependencies.
+- json-server (to fake a local backend)

+# TODO:
+- Create index.html - done
+- Add bootstrap to index.html - done
+- Setup basic navbar menu - done
+  - Home
+  - Adopt
+  - About
+  - Contact
+- Setup hero thingy.

 # REST API